Skin sensory receptors: How context affects touch response

 Touch receptors in the skin

 Senses that detect stretch, temperature, pressure, and vibration constantly inform us if we’re safe or not.
-If you feel a prick on your shin, you might rub or scratch the spot and examine if something had bitten you.
+For example, if you feel a prick on your shin, you might rub or scratch the spot and examine if something had bitten you.

 Different areas of your skin contain different numbers of certain types of touch receptors.
-High-sensitive neurons that can quickly distinguish different sensory input, such as feeling the difference between silk and polyester fabrics, are clustered more at your fingertips than on your back or forehead.
+High-sensitive neurons that can quickly tell different sensory input apart, such as feeling the difference between silk and polyester fabrics, are clustered more at your fingertips than on your back or forehead.

 Mechanoreceptors

-When you’re poked, pulled, pushed, or brushed, mechanoreceptors react to its physical changes and the surrounding tissues.
+Mechanoreceptors react to its physical changes and the surrounding tissues.
+That’s how you tell the difference of being poked, pulled, pushed, or brushed.
 How you feel and respond depends on the amount and speed of the pressure and the context of touch.

 Lanceolate endings

-These receptors, which wrap around hair roots, respond to light touch and movement on the skin, ideal for detecting something crawling or moving on your skin.
+One type of mechanoreceptors are lanceolate endings that wrap around hair roots.
+They respond to light touch and movement on the skin, ideal for detecting something crawling or moving on your skin.
 Some evidence shows that some people tend to prefer a “moderate” rate of brushing compared to slow or quick strokes, particularly at the thighs, shin, forehead, and forearm.

 Lamellar corpuscles (Pacinian corpuscles)